 I liked the idea of adding lettering and a saying about 100 days.
 I considered how I would do my lettering and basically thought I would just end up messing up the shirt, so I turned to my stash of iron on fabric.
 I had two sheets left.
 This is an iron on fabric that you can just put in your printer and print a photo or anything else you would like onto the fabric, then you can iron it on your shirt.
 These I ordered some time ago on Amazon, but you can also find them at Michaels.

 I designed my iron on using a photo from my recent Darth Vader photo shoot that you can see here.
 I added the text “100 Days Smarter He Is” under the photo and taught myself a new Photoshop trick.
 After I added the text, I converted it to a shape and then selected perspective.
 Then I was able to pull the bottom of the text to make it look like the text does in the opening of all the Star Wars movies.
 I thought this was a nice touch and I love learning a new trick.

 I ironed my iron on on the front of the shirt.
 I used the full 8 1/2 x 11 sheet and I probably should have made it smaller.
 It was kind of stiff for him to wear, but it was only for one day.

 Then we designed the back of our shirt.
 I liked the idea of using 100 like a number on the back of a jersey.
 I had some large number stickers that I put on the back of the shirt to use as a pattern.
-I also wanted to add two light sabers going through the numbers, so I drew two light sabers on paper and cut them out for my pattern.
+I also wanted to add two light sabers going through the numbers, so I drew two light sabers on paper and cut them out to add to my pattern.
 I taped them to the shirt and the numbers.
 Once I had everything in place, I traced around my pattern with a yellow t-shirt paint pen.
 When that was dry, I took the light saber patterns off and colored them in with my silver, red and blue, pens.
 This took a few coats.
 At first I wasn’t sure the silver was going to show up, but after the first coat dries, the second coat looks much brighter.